 - Metal implants used to repair bone fractures.

 Pain is the most common symptom of bone cancer.
-However, not all bone cancers cause any pain.
-Swelling near a bone can also be a symptom of the disease.
+But not all bone cancers cause any pain.
+Swelling near a bone can also be a symptom.
 Of course, many other conditions can cause pain or swelling.
-Therefore, it’s wise to consult a doctor for diagnosis.
+So it’s wise to see a doctor.

 III.
 Alcohol Not a Risk

-Drinking alcohol is not a risk factor for developing bone cancer.
-On the other hand, the moderate drinking is associated with better health and longer life.
-That’s in comparison with either abstaining from alcohol or drinking abusively.
+Drinking alcohol is not a risk factor for bone cancer.
+On the other hand, the moderate drinking is linked with better health and longer life.
+That’s compared to either abstaining from alcohol or drinking heavily.

-Drinking in moderation is described by the National Institute on Alcohol Abuse and Alcoholism (NIAAA).
-It’s a man having four drinks on any day and an average of 14 drinks per week.
-And for women, it’s having three drinks in any one day and an average of seven drinks per week.
+Drinking in moderation has been defined by the National Institute on Alcohol Abuse and Alcoholism (NIAAA).
+It’s a man having two drinks per day.
+For women, it’s having one drink a day.

 Standard drinks have equal amounts of pure alcohol.
 It’s 0.6 ounce.